 Opening The Program

-This program comes with all Windows operating systems.
+The Remote Desktop Connection program comes with all Windows operating systems.
+It transfers files using the Remote Desktop Protocol (RDP).
 You can click the “Start” button and search for “Remote Desktop Connection” and a computer with green arrows should come up.
 This is the program we will be using.

 Configuring The Program